hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 - For range queries, composite key queries, and JSON queries:

-    * Utilize paging support (as of v1.3) instead of one large result set.
+    * Utilize paging support instead of one large result set.

 - If you want to build a dashboard or collect aggregate data as part of your application, you can query an off-chain database that replicates the data